Joschua-Conrad/PSumSim/doc/source/concepts.rst

 maximum magnitude. *2* is the only valid even *bincount* and then by definition refers to *histvalues* *0* and *1*.

+In general, if a histogram has more than a single bin with value *1*, it is expected to have a sum over probabilities of *1.0*.

 .. _statstoc:

 Stochastic vs. Statistic